munificent/craftinginterpreters/book/classes.md

 The order that those are performed could be user visible, which means we need to carefully specify it and ensure our implementations do these in the same order.
-Otherwise an implementation that, say, evaluated the value before the object could break a user's program.

 </aside>